Federer–Nadal rivalry: 2004: Miami

 Federer and Nadal played their first match in March 2004 at the third round of the Miami Masters.
 Nadal, only 17 years old and ranked No. 34, surprised many by beating the then No. 1 in straight sets.

 2005: Miami, French Open

+In 2005, Federer and Nadal played each other twice and each won one.

 Their second meeting was one year later, again in Miami, but this time in the best-of-five-sets final.
-Federer recovered from a two-set deficit to win in five sets.
+Federer recovered from a two-set deficit and a break down in the third set to win in five sets.

 They played again two months later in the semifinals of the French Open, which was their first match on clay.
 Nadal defeated Federer in four sets en route to his first major title.
+By the end of 2005, Nadal led their head-to-head record at 2–1.

 2006: Dubai, Monte Carlo, Rome, French Open, Wimbledon, Masters Cup

 In 2006, Nadal and Federer faced each other in six matches.

 Nadal won the first four, beginning with the Dubai final in February played on hard court.
 This was Federer's first loss of the year and ended his Open Era record of 56 consecutive wins on hard courts.

 The clay season ensued, and Nadal continued his dominance on clay, defeating Federer in the finals of the Monte Carlo Masters, the Rome Masters, and the French Open, in their first major final.
 Federer won the first set quickly, but Nadal fought back and took the next three sets to capture his second French Open title.
 In the Rome final, Federer held two championship points on Nadal's serve at 5–6 in the fifth set, but failed to convert.
 Federer then led 5–3 in the fifth-set tiebreaker, but Nadal won the next four points to claim the title.
 At five hours and five minutes, this is the longest match Federer and Nadal have ever contested.

 They faced off again a month later in the final of Wimbledon, which was their first meeting on grass.
 Federer won in four sets to capture his fourth consecutive Wimbledon title with two sets going to tiebreakers.

 They did not meet again until the semifinals of the year-end Masters Cup.
 Federer won in straight sets, en route to his third Masters Cup title in four years.
 At year's end, Nadal's career head-to-head advantage had risen to 6–3.